Postgraduate Certificate in Applied Behavior Analysis

 You are responsible for understanding the requirements of optional certification exams.
 Such requirements may change during the course of your program.
 You are not automatically certified in any way upon program completion.
 Although certain programs are designed to prepare you to take various optional certification exams, Purdue Global cannot guarantee you will be eligible to take these exams or become certified.
 Your eligibility may depend on your work experience, completion of education and/or degree requirements, not having a criminal record, meeting other certification requirements, or the program or the University itself having appropriate accreditation or licensure.

 The professional practice of psychology is regulated by each state, and the degree requirements in Purdue Global's Postgraduate Certificate in Applied Behavior Analysis program do not guarantee or prepare you for state licensure in any state upon graduation.

-The Behavior Analyst Certification Board®, Inc., (BACB®) has verified the Purdue Global course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst (BCBA) examination given by the Behavior Analyst Certification Board®, Inc. (BACB®).
+The Association for Behavior Analysis International (ABAI) has verified the Purdue Global course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst (BCBA) examination given by the Behavior Analyst Certification Board®, Inc. (BACB®).